pingswept/me30-website/content/notes/pcb.md

 ### Steps with the Software
 5. Open Kicad
 6. Make a new project.
+7. Enter the Schematic Editor.
-7. Add components to the schematic file.
+8. Add components to the schematic file.
-8. Connect the components together in the schematic.
+9. Wire the components together in the schematic.
-9. Assign a footprint to each component (see the "Tools" menu).
+10. Assign a footprint to each component ("Tools" menu).
-10. Generate a netlist from the schematic.
+11. "Update PCB from Schematic" ("Tools" menu) to generate a netlist from the schematic.
-11. Read the netlist into the PCB file.
+12. Enter the PCB Editor.
-12. If your footprints are all in a stack, right-click > Global Spread and Place > Spread out All Footprints
+13. If your footprints are all in a stack, right-click > Global Spread and Place > Spread out All Footprints
-13. Make a mechanical outline of the PCB on the Edge.Cuts layer using "Add Graphic Line or Polygon."
+14. Make a mechanical outline of the PCB on the Edge.Cuts layer using "Add Graphic Line or Polygon."
-14. Roughly arrange the parts the way you want them.
+15. Roughly arrange the parts the way you want them.
-15. Place mechanically critical components.
+16. Place mechanically critical components.
-16. Place the rest of the components and route traces between everything.
+17. Place the rest of the components and route traces between everything.
-17. Run a design rule check (DRC).
+18. Run a design rule check (DRC).
 (Kicad calls this an ERC, but nobody else does.)
-18. Repeat cycle: schematic/footprints -> gen. netlist -> read netlist -> tweak layout -> run DRC
+19. Repeat cycle: schematic/footprints -> gen. netlist -> read netlist -> tweak layout -> run DRC
-19. Submit .kicad_pcb file to OSH Park (or possibly generate Gerber files for another manufacturer).
+20. Submit .kicad_pcb file to OSH Park (or possibly generate Gerber files for another manufacturer).

 ### Keyboard Shortcuts
 {{< hint danger >}}